-After Christmas Sales 2016: Find The Best Deals From Walmart, Target, And Best Buy For The Week After Christmas
+After-Christmas Sales 2016: Find The Best Deals From Walmart, Target, And Best Buy For The Week After Christmas

-The after Christmas 2016 sales are about to heat up, with retailers like Walmart, Target, and Best Buy offering deep discounts on video games, clothing and electronics in the hope of enticing shoppers to get out of their home and spend their gift cards.
+The after-Christmas 2016 sales are about to heat up, with retailers like Walmart, Target, and Best Buy offering deep discounts on video games, clothing, and electronics in the hope of enticing shoppers to get out of their home and spend their gift cards.

-With the holiday shopping season creeping earlier in the calendar and Black Friday deals starting to show up weeks before Thanksgiving, retailers are offering deeper cuts in their after Christmas sales in the hope of breaking through the retail fatigue.
+With the holiday shopping season creeping earlier in the calendar and Black Friday deals starting to show up weeks before Thanksgiving, retailers are offering deeper cuts in their after-Christmas sales in the hope of breaking through the retail fatigue.
 The week after Christmas offers the last chance to draw in customers before they settle into winter hibernation, so stores will go the extra mile to make it worth their while.

 The retail website TheBlackFriday.com has compiled a list of all the after Christmas sales, showing that deals on flat-screen televisions and video game bundles remain just as popular after the holiday as they were before.

-Some of the top after Christmas deals include:
+Some of the top after Christmas deals include the following items.

 Walmart: Vizio 55-inch HDTV for $378

-Target: XBox One (with controller and digital download of Minecraft) for $249.99
+Target: Xbox One (with controller and digital download of Minecraft) for $249.99

 Best Buy: LG 55-inch HDTV for $399.99